 • Securing a $900 increase to the maximum Pell Grant award – the largest in the last decade – to benefit students from low- and middle-income backgrounds in their pursuit of a college degree.

 • Canceling $167 billion in student loan debt for 4.75 million borrowers.
-Student loan debt disproportionately burdens Latino borrowers who are more likely to take on student loans than their white peers and who also end up holding nearly twice as much debt as their white peers four years after graduation.
+Student loan debt disproportionately burdens Latino borrowers who are more likely to default on their student loans compared to white borrowers, with 15% of those in repayment in default and 29% in serious delinquency.

 ###